Tony Gonzalez: Kansas City Chiefs

 On October 14, 2007, Gonzalez broke the career touchdown reception record for tight ends previously held by Shannon Sharpe, as well as passing Ozzie Newsome for second in career receiving yards for a tight end.
 On December 23, 2007, Gonzalez recorded his third season with 1,000 receiving yards, tying him with Kellen Winslow, Todd Christensen, and Shannon Sharpe for most ever by a tight end, and on December 30, 2007, Gonzalez passed Shannon Sharpe for most receptions all time by a tight end.

 In week 4 of the 2008 season, Gonzalez became NFL all-time leader in receiving yards for a tight end with 10,064, surpassing Shannon Sharpe.
 He recorded 96 receptions for 1,058 yards and was also elected to his tenth career Pro Bowl.
 For the fifth time in his career, he earned First Team All-Pro honors.
+Running up to the NFL trade deadline, the Packers and the Eagles were in last minute talks with the Chiefs to trade a third-round draft pick for him.
+But Chiefs' GM Carl Peterson said he wanted a second-round draft pick instead and the deal fell through.

 During the 2009 offseason, Gonzalez again approached Chiefs management about a possible trade.
 Unlike the previous Chiefs management, new Chiefs' GM Scott Pioli told Gonzalez he would see what he could do.